Boston University PY106 - Physics II

 a head start on this course, read Ch.
 18 and 19

-Essential Physics II (Duffy)
+Essential Physics II (Duffy).
+But College

 - You can complement your reading with the associated